SIT378 - Team Project (B) - Execution and Delivery

 Trimester 1 and 2: 1 x 2 hour online class per week, 1 x 4 hour studio per week.

-Trimester 3: Students are required to attend intensive study blocks of: 2 x 4 hour studio per week (weeks 1-5); 1 x 2 hour class per week (weeks 1-5).
+Trimester 3: Students are required to attend intensive study blocks of: 2 x 4 hour studio per week (weeks 1-5); 1 x 2 hour online class per week (weeks 1-5).

 |Scheduled learning activities - cloud (online)||